openprovider/Openprovider-WHMCS-domains/README.md

 This task keeps domain statuses, expiration dates, WPP, and auto renew settings synchronized between Openprovider and WHMCS.
 Domain statuses and expiration dates are led by domain settings on Openprovider, and auto renew settings are led by WHMCS settings.
 This script updates by default 200 domains per execution (the value can be changed in the module configuration), and should be run so that all domains are synchronized within 6 hours.
 For example, if you have 7000 domains in WHMCS with Openprovider, the cron job needs to be run 7000 / 200 = 35 times every six hours, i.e. at least once every 10 minutes.
 (360 minutes / 35 syncs = at most 10.2 minutes/sync)

 Note that WHMCS has a different script, cron.php, which it uses to perform many of its functions, including generating invoices, and syncing domain statuses with other registries.
-The DomainSync script from Openprovider is in addition to the WHMCs cron job, and needs to be scheduled separately.
+The DomainSync script from Openprovider is in addition to the WHMCS cron job, and needs to be scheduled separately.
 As the impementation of WHMCS to synchronize the domain status is limited, a separate cron is required.

 ## Domain Sync Email Update
 The DomainSync task from the Openprovider domain module sends an email report every time a domain object in WHMCS or Openprovider is modified.
 If "Send empty activity reports is selected" in the module configuration window, then the update will be sent every time the task runs, even if no domains have been modified.

-To configure, in the WHMCS admin area, navigate to Setup > Staff Management > Administrator Roles, and select the group of administrators which you want to receive the emails.
+To configure, in the WHMCS admin area, navigate to Setup -> Staff Management -> Administrator Roles, and select the group of administrators which you want to receive the emails.
 Ensure that "system emails" is selected in this group:

 ![alt text](http://pic001.filehostserver.eu/116672.png "Domain Sync Email update")

 ## Updated settings
-The domain sync summarizes the following changes to the WHMCS domain objects:
+Domain Sync summarizes the following changes to the WHMCS domain objects:

 ### Openprovider is leading, WHMCS settings are updated:
 ###### 1. Expiration date
 1. This sets the WHMCS expiration date equal to the Openprovider expiration date.
 Note that for certain TLDs there is an offset between the Openprovider expiration date and the Registry expiration date, but the Openprovider expiration date is the date for which payment is due for renewals.

 ###### 2. Due date
-1. This is the date for which WHMCS invoices are due, and is equal to the WHMCS expiration date offset by the value selected in "Next due date offset" in the Openprovider domain module settings window (if “synchronize due date with offset?” is checked).
+1. This is the date for which WHMCS invoices are due, and it's equal to WHMCS expiration date offset by the value selected in "Next due date offset" in Openprovider domain module settings window (if “Synchronize due date with offset?” is checked).
 For example, if the expiration date is "20 May", and the offset is set as "10" then the next due date will be set as "10 May"
 2. If “synchronize due date with offset?” is not checked, then due date will be set equal to expiration date.

 ###### 3. Domain status